St Laserian's Cathedral, Old Leighlin: Architecture

 The Cathedral Church of St Laserian is one of Ireland's smallest cathedrals.
 Originally built in the 12th century, it has been heavily modified since then by the addition of a central tower in the late 15th century, a chapel north of the chancel and the partial rebuilding of the chancel walls.
 The cathedral has an 82-foot long nave, a 59-foot tall central tower, and a 59-foot long choir rebuilt in the mid-16th century.

 The building is stylistically peculiar.
 Hardly any parts of the building are symmetrical with any other, down to the style of the windows.
 The nave's only window stands above the western door.
 The sedilia has four bays, the last a level above its fellows, and is flanked by a pair of trefoiled heads, dating from the late 13th century.
 The side-chapel's size is out of proportion with the rest of the cathedral.
 There is also evidence of haphazard additions: a 17th-century buttress blocks a 13th-century cancel window and there are blocked-up doors with no known purpose.
-Most puzzlingly, the cathedral has an underground passage, whose purpose and direction illicit only uncertain explanation.
+Most puzzlingly, the cathedral has an underground passage, whose purpose and direction elicit only uncertain explanation.

 The 11th century font, one of two in the cathedral, is probably the oldest item in the church.